dedupeio/dedupe/docs/Variable-definition.rst

 DateTime
 ^^^^^^^^

 DateTime variables are useful for comparing dates and timestamps.
+This variable can accept strings or Python datetime objects as inputs.

 The DateTime variable definition accepts a few optional arguments that can help improve behavior if you know your field follows an unusual format: